internetdrew/otp-react-ts-jest-aws/README.md

    git checkout -b final origin/final
    ```

-6. Check into the branch you want.
+6. Checkout the branch you want.
 Not sure which you want?
 [Find out based on the route you want to take through the post](https://www.internetdrew.com/blog/building-testing-otp-ui-component-react-typescript#getting-started).

    ```sh
    git checkout <branch-name>